 “Our topical roll-ons are prediluted so that senior care providers can be assured of safety when applying them to older adults.
 We use fractionated coconut oil to reduce any risk of severe skin reaction.”
 Lifetime Wellness also offers undiluted essential oil blends for use in an ultrasonic diffuser or fan diffuser.

-“A lot of people today are experimenting with essential oils, but not from the perspective of clinical outcomes,” Whitworth says.
+“A lot of people today are experimenting with aromatherapy benefits and essential oils, but not from the perspective of clinical outcomes,” Whitworth says.
 “We hope that our program can serve as a model for the seniors we serve in Texas, and – with demonstrated success – expand quality, person-centered, nonpharma interventions nationwide.